jucchytil/CSBNotes/Notes.md

 I then register the in the following script tag.
 Thats it.

 ## ServiceWorker.js
-Here is the contents of my service worker in all of its
+Here is the contents of my service worker.

 ```